Pandi housing project occupation: Background

 Of the country's population of about 106 million, an estimated 4.5 million are homeless according to the Philippine Statistics Authority.

 Of the housing units in the Pandi site, 538 were awarded specifically to Philippine National Police personnel.
 Utilities such as water and electricity are not yet available in some housing units.
 As of March 2017, 1,848 out of 9,128 houses were completed by the National Housing Authority (Philippines) (NHA).
+Police and military personnel had previously refused to move into the homes they were awarded, stating that these were too distant from their places of work and that, at 22-square meters per unit, were too small for them.
+Vice President and Housing and Urban Development Coordinating Council former chair Leni Robredo said that Pandi and other resettlement areas lack livelihood opportunities.

+The Pandi occupation was done on vacant housing units, including those that have been left unoccupied for 5 years, according to Kadamay.

 The 2017 Pandi housing takeover is sometimes seen as part of the global Occupy movement and its opposition to social and economic inequality.
+Leni Robredo stated that the government has a housing backlog of 5.5 million homes.

 Events

 On March 8, 2017, Kalipunan ng Damayang Mahihirap (Kadamay), an urban poor group, led an occupation of about 5,000 idle government housing units in five relocation sites in Bulacan.
 Police reported that about 5,000 individuals occupied the housing units in Pandi Residences 3, Pandi Village 2 and Padre Pio.
 The National Housing Authority (Philippines) (NHA) stated that 4,000 housing units in the area were occupied.

 Members of Kadamay set up barricades and appealed to President Rodrigo Duterte for free mass housing for the urban poor.
 Kadamay said the occupation was to protest against the failure of the Duterte administration and the housing authorities to provide shelter for the poor.

 On March 13, a group of families, composed of 500–1,000 members, occupied the housing units in Bulacan.
 Duterte warned that homeless settlers must follow the law or he would be forced to remove them from the site.
-Duterte labelled the occupation by Kadamay as "anarchy".
+Senator Antonio Trillanes IV, on April 6, called Kadamay a "front organization of communists" and alleged that the community may be used as a "sanctuary" of communist rebels.
+On the same day, Duterte accused Kadamay of involvement in "anarchical activities" as he promised to prevent any efforts to occupy other housing projects.
 League of Filipino Students (LFS) national spokesperson JP Rosos condemned Duterte for stating what Kadamay did was anarchy.
 On March 14, Bagong Alyansang Makabayan (Bayan) told Duterte that the occupation of government housing units was not anarchy.
+Shirley Bravo of Kadamay-Bagong Bayan chapter denied that they were anarchic and that they were just asserting their rights to social services and decent housing.
 On March 16, NHA officials processed 160 housing applications from families who occupied the idle units in Pandi.